 Don’t wait to seek medical attention.
 If you didn’t have an ambulance or someone else take you to the hospital directly from the scene, then you’ll want to schedule a visit with your doctor immediately.
 The longer you wait, the more you might be hurting your case.

-It’s important to seek medical attention after car accidents even if you don’t believe you’re hurt.
+It’s important to seek medical attention after a car accident even if you don’t believe you’re hurt.
 There might be injuries that you’re not aware of.

 Car Accident Preparedness